Kasey Lansdale: Music career

-On April 1, 2014 Kasey was recognized by the Country Music Association as Spotlight Star of the Month and toured with her producer John Carter Cash.
+In 29014, Lansdale got the Country Music Association's "debut spotlight" for April and toured with her producer John Carter Cash.

-Lansdale's single, "Sorry Ain't Enough" debuted at #4 on the National MPE Downloads Chart.
-Her songs Back of My Smile and Foolin' Around were featured on the soundtrack for the film Cold in July.
+Lansdale's single "Sorry Ain't Enough" debuted at #4 on the National MPE Downloads Chart.
+Her songs Back of My Smile and Foolin' Around were on the soundtrack for the film Cold in July.

 In 2015 she was nominated for Best New Female Artist of the Year at the 2015 Texas Regional Radio Music Awards.